uv-cpp/s3client/README.markdown

 Check out the `app` and `test` folders for usage examples.

-A small subset of the S3 action is implemented, but any request can be sent through the `S3API::Send` method and `SendS3Request` function.
+A small subset of the S3 actions is implemented, but any request can be sent through the `S3API::Send` method and `SendS3Request` function.

-XML requests and responses can be generated and parsed using the provide high-level XML parsing and generation functions;
+XML requests and responses can be generated and parsed using the provided high-level XML parsing and generation functions;
 see `Parsing` module in the Doxygen-generated API documentation or look into the `xml_path.h` and `test/xml-parse-test.cpp` files.